July 1 2014-June 30, 2017

 The budget each year will be established to include plans for the year.

 A Technology Fund will be maintained to allow for designated funds for technology and for telecommunication costs associated with Internet provision for all District Library locations.
-The balance of the designated Technology Fund Reserve at the beginning of 2011 is $120,208.31.
-The 2011 budget may use $20,000 of the reserve designated for Technology.
+The balance of the designated Technology Fund Reserve at the beginning of 2014 is $130,208.31.

 The Technology Plan, approved by the Iosco-Arenac District Library Board of Trustees, will be submitted for approval to the Library of Michigan.
 Copies of the approved plan will be distributed to District Branch Libraries, White Pine Library Cooperative, Valley Library Consortium, each District staff person, and each Trustee of the District Library Board.